-This paper documents the sampling procedures and the derivation of sampling weights for the sample of Kindergarten children cohort (Starting Cohort 2, SC2) of the National Educational Panel Study (NEPS), see DOI:10.5157/NEPS:SC2:4.0.0 for the actual scientific use file (SUF).1 The SC2 sample comprises Kindergarten children in the Waves 1 and 2, and Grade 1 students in Wave 3.
-The latter are again surveyed in Wave 4.
-Wave 1 was conducted in 2011, Wave 2 in 2012, Wave 3 in 2013, and Wave 4 in 2014.
+This paper documents the sampling procedures and the derivation of sampling weights for the sample of Kindergarten children cohort (Starting Cohort 2, SC2) of the National Educational Panel Study (NEPS), see DOI:10.5157/NEPS:SC2:3.0.0 for the actual scientific use file (SUF).1 The sample of SC2 comprises Kindergarten children in the Wave 1 and 2, and Grade 1 students in Wave 3.
+Wave 1 was conducted in 2011, Wave 2 in 2012, and Wave 3 in 2013.
 Table 1 documents the accordant study numbers, the sample sizes, and the number of participants, temporary as well as final dropouts.
 Access to the accordant population was gained via the institutions, that is, via the Kindergartens or the elementary schools.
 A detailed description of the related processing is given in Section 2.
 In the following, Kindergartens and elementary schools that agreed to participate in the NEPS are called NEPS Kindergartens or NEPS schools.
 Each Kindergarten and elementary school sampled by the NEPS was assigned a design weight to map its inclusion probability.
 Refusals and nonresponse on the level of institutions was compensated for by either replacing an institution or (if this was not possible) by weighting adjustments.
 To account for temporary dropouts on the level of individuals, nonresponse analyses are carried out.
 Replacement rules and nonresponse adjustments of weights are described in Section 3.
 Along the distinct panel waves, for all participating children cross-sectional and longitudinal weights are provided.
 Cross-sectional weights are assigned to children relying on their participation in the different panel waves.
 Longitudinal weights are provided for those children who have continually participated in the successive panel waves.
 As the information on children is enriched by interviewing one of their parents, additional weights are provided for the group of participating Kindergarten children for whom an interview with one parent was conducted.
-The remainder of this paper is structured as follows: Section 2 details the population definition, the sampling process and the grouping of the panel cohort induced by the transition to elementary school.
+The remainder of this paper is structured as follows: Section 2 details the population definition, the sampling process and the grouping of the panel cohort through induced by the transition to elementary school.
 Section 3 describes the sample-specific response propensity analyses applied to SC2.
-At this point, we also explore in detail the derivation of weights accounting for the joint participation of children and parents (up to Wave 3).
+At this point, we also explore in detail the derivation of weights accounting for the joint participation of children and parents.
 Section 4 gives insights into the trimming procedure that was applied to the weights to increase the statistical efficiency of weighted analysis.
 Section 5 gives a summary of the provided sampling weights and design information.
 Finally, Section 6 concludes with some comments regarding the usage of sampling weights in data analysis.